Chellitcoin (CHLT) Hits Self Reported Market Cap of $3.96 Billion

-Chellitcoin (CHLT) traded flat against the dollar during the twenty-four hour period ending at 0:00 AM E.T. on June 30th.
-One Chellitcoin token can currently be bought for approximately $0.0081 or 0.00000019 BTC on popular exchanges.
-Over the last seven days, Chellitcoin has traded flat against the dollar.
-Chellitcoin has a market capitalization of $3.96 billion and approximately $10.49 worth of Chellitcoin was traded on exchanges in the last 24 hours.
+Chellitcoin (CHLT) traded flat against the US dollar during the twenty-four hour period ending at 12:00 PM Eastern on July 1st.
+One Chellitcoin token can now be bought for $0.0081 or 0.00000019 BTC on exchanges.
+Chellitcoin has a total market capitalization of $3.96 billion and $10.49 worth of Chellitcoin was traded on exchanges in the last day.
+In the last seven days, Chellitcoin has traded flat against the US dollar.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.